How to grow carrots

 Follow these key steps for early carrot protection:

 - Surround beds with a netting or polythene barrier at least 60cm (24in) high.
 This deters the adult flies, which usually don’t fly higher than 50cm (20in).
-For extra protection, drape netting over the bed, supported by hoops or stakes to keep it off the plants.
+For extra protection, drape fine mesh over the bed, supported by hoops or stakes to keep it off the plants.

 - Take precautions when thinning so as not to attract carrot flies.
 The adult flies can pick up the scent of crushed carrot leaves from a considerable distance.
 To reduce the risk, thin carrot seedlings on still, cloudy days, in the evenings when the flies are less active.
-Bury or burn discarded seedlings immediately, and water the ground afterwards to get rid of any scent.
+Discard seedlings immediately – don’t leave them lying on the bed – and water the ground afterwards to get rid of any scent.

 When to harvest carrots